A novel switched systems approach to nonconvex optimisation: optimisation Dynamics

-The switching law for the optimisation dynamics is given in Algorithm \ref{alg:switching}.
+The switching law for the optimisation dynamics is given in Algorithm \ref{alg:switching}\footnote{{As the optimisation dynamics operate in continuous time and the solution converges asymptotically, no terminal condition of the switching law is defined.}}.
 For each constraint satisfying $g_{ineq,i}(z) = 0$ that is not in the active set, $i\notin\mathcal{I}(z(t))\backslash\sigma(t)$, the gradient of the constraint along the current subsystem flow is checked to determine if integration of $\dot z = h_{\sigma(t)}(z)$ would violate the constraint.
 If an increase is detected via the evaluation of $\dot g_{ineq,i}(t)$, the dynamics are switched such that the constraint is added to the updated set $\sigma(t^+)$, which causes the constraint to be held with equality along the forward solution.
 A similar algorithm is applied to remove constraints from the set.
 For each constraint $i$ in the set $\sigma(t)$, the gradient of the constraint along the flow that would result from switching to $\sigma(t)\backslash\left\lbrace i\right\rbrace$, is considered.
 If integration of $\dot z = h_{\sigma(t)\backslash\left\lbrace i\right\rbrace}(z)$ would result in a decrease in the constraint value, the switching $\sigma(t^+) = \sigma(t)\backslash\left\lbrace i\right\rbrace$ occurs.
 When removing a constraint, however, a minimum time $\delta T > 0$ must have elapsed since a constraint was last removed.
 This restriction ensures an average dwell-time for the dynamics to avoid any potential Zeno or chattering behaviours in the solution.

 \begin{remark} It will be shown in subsequent analysis that the switching law has the effect of rendering the set $\mathcal{G}_{ineq}$ positively invariant along solutions of the switched system.
 With this in mind, the proposed approach shares similarities with both interior point methods and active set methods for optimisation.
-Interior point methods utilise barrier functions to ensure positive invariance of $\mathcal{G}_{ineq}$, whereas active set methods switch between different combinations of inequality constraints being enforced with equality to reach a solution \cite{Nocedal1999}.
+Interior point methods utilise barrier functions to ensure positive invariance of $\mathcal{G}_{ineq}$, whereas active set methods switch between different combinations of inequality constraints being enforced with equality to reach a solution \cite{nocedalNumericalOptimization1999}.
 Our proposed optimisation dynamics includes aspects from both of the methods mentioned above. \end{remark}